-You were convicted of seven felony counts of health care fraud, making false statements related to health care matters and conspiracy to commit health care fraud.
-As described in detail above, you created and submitted false documentation of visits to Medicare beneficiaries (including false certifications that Medicare beneficiaries were in need of home health services, false weekly visit/time records, and false "Skilled Nursing Progress Note[s]").
-In addition, you submitted and caused the submission of false and fraudulent claims to Medicare.
+You were convicted of four felony counts of health care fraud and one count of conspiracy to commit health care fraud.
+As described in detail above, you submitted and caused to be submitted false weekly visit/time record sheets and false daily blood sugar/insulin log sheets.
+In addition, you caused Ideal to submit false and fraudulent claims to Medicare for home health benefits by falsely representing that home health services had been provided to home health eligible Medicare beneficiaries.

-You were a healthcare professional who breached your position of trust, you engaged in a conspiracy, and you committed perjury and showed no remorse for your illegal actions.
 Your actions have the potential for causing significant loss of public confidence in the healthcare system.
 Accordingly, FDA considers the nature and seriousness of your conduct as an unfavorable factor.

-2. The nature and extent of management participation in any offense involved, whether corporate policies and practices encouraged the offense, including whether inadequate institutional controls contributed to the offense.
+2. The nature and extent of management participation in any offense involved, whether corporate policies and practices encouraged the offense, including whether institutional controls contributed to the offense.